What are the advantages and disadvantages of hardwood floors vs Tile Planks that look like wood?

 Where you can buy porcelain planks that look like wood?

-FlooringInc is a good place to buy porcelain planks online.
-They have a nice selection, reasonably priced and they will send you free samples.
+Wayfair is a good place to buy porcelain planks online.
+They have a nice selection, and they reasonably priced.
 I believe their shipping cost is free too (and believe me, tile is heavy, so you can get killed on shipping costs from some places).

 If you follow this link, it will take you directly to all of the wood grained planks they have.
 I’d strongly recommend that you buy a porcelain plank (rather than ceramic) as those will look better and they are harder/more durable.
 They have Daltile, Shaw, Mohawk, Emser and more.